Robustly optimal dynamics for active matter reservoir computing: Introduction

-To compute the driver trajectory $\textbf{x}_d (t)$, we project the original time series on a 2D simulation canvas by omitting excess dimensions, if applicable.
-For example, for the Lorenz-63 trajectory, the $z$ dimension is omitted.
+To compute the driver trajectory $\textbf{x}_d (t)$, we project the original higher dimensional time series on a 2D simulation canvas by omitting excess dimensions, if applicable.
+For example, for the Lorenz-63 trajectory, the third ($z$) dimension is omitted, and for the four-dimensional Lorenz-96 system, the third and fourth dimensions ($x_3, x_4$) are omitted.
+Hence, the first two dynamical variables are used as input.
 We scale the trajectory to cover a specified fraction of the simulation box size and center it in the simulation box.
 Details regarding chaotic time series generation and pre-processing can be found in \axref{subsec:prediction_tasks}.
-Taking all model components together, the driven swarm is evolved by integrating the forces from \eqqref{eq:total_force} and \eqqref{eq:force_wrapper} with an Euler-forward scheme \cite{Griffiths2010}, followed by moving the driver to its next time-series position.
+Taking all model components together, the driven swarm is evolved by integrating the forces from \eqqref{eq:total_force} and \eqqref{eq:force_wrapper} with an Euler-forward scheme \cite{Griffiths2010}, followed by moving the driver to its next time-series position (a new input is fed into the system for each time step).